singh-man/books/crackingTheCoding/16_moderate.md

 Let's think about the runtime by breaking this into parts.

-- We create an R-sized array, whereRis the min and max years.
+- We create an R-sized array, where R is the min and max years.
 - Then, for P people, we iterate through the years (Y) that the person is alive.
-- Then, we iterate through theR-sized array again.
+- Then, we iterate through the R-sized array again.

 The total runtime is O(PY + R).
-In the worst case, Y is Rand we have done no better than we did in the first algorithm.
+In the worst case, Y is R and we have done no better than we did in the first algorithm.

 **More Optimal**

 Let's create an example.
 (In fact, an example is really helpful in almost all problems.
 Ideally, you've already done this.)
 Each column below is matched, so that the items correspond to the same person.
-For compact­ ness, we'll just write the last two digits of the year.
+For compactness, we'll just write the last two digits of the year.
 ```
 birth:  12   20   10   01    10   23    13   90   83   75
 death:  15   90   98   72    98   82    98   98   99   94